- This post contains affiliate links. Read more here.

 2. Get in shape

-Piggybacking on the previous resolution to play more, we bring you goal #2: lose that paunch!
-Cats are creatures who appreciate a good nap (right on!) but their love of snoozing also makes them prone to packing on a few extra pounds.
+Piggybacking on the previous resolution to play more, we bring you goal number two: Get in shape!
+Cats are creatures who appreciate a good nap, but their love of snoozing also makes them prone to gaining weight.

-The goal to “lose weight” usually heads up most people’s list of resolutions, and it’s an equally smart goal for your cat.
-Maintaining a healthy weight can extend your cat’s lifespan and reduce his risk for certain diseases.
-So break out the laser pointers and get your kitty moving!
-It’s also a good idea to talk to your vet about proper nutrition and your cat’s ideal goal weight.
+The goal to “get fit” usually heads up most people’s list of resolutions, and it’s an equally smart goal for your cat.
+Maintaining a healthy weight can extend your cat’s lifespan and reduce their risk for certain diseases.
+So break out the wand toys and get your kitty moving!

-Since a bored cat can become a destructive cat, make it a priority to enrich your cat’s space this year.
+Banish boredom and reduce the chances of your kitty turning destructive.
+Resolve to enrich your cat’s space this year.
 This is especially important for indoor cats, and there are a number of ways to go about it.
-The easiest way to ward off feline restlessness is by providing opportunities for your cat to carry out his natural instincts.
+The easiest way to ward off feline restlessness is by providing opportunities for your cat to carry out their natural instincts.
 Give him appropriate places to climb, scratch, hide, rest, and play.

-Today’s designers are creating more aesthetically pleasing cat furniture that can act as a fun conversation piece while keeping your furry feline content and at ease.
+Today’s designers are creating more aesthetically pleasing cat furniture that can act as a fun conversation piece while keeping your furry feline content and engaged.
 We also love these cat-approved scratching posts that keep your kitty’s nails in top condition while preserving your own furniture (and skin!)

 4. Master new recipes together

-Break out your rolling pins, and get ready to whip up some healthy and scrumptious homemade snacks for your cat.
+Break out your rolling pins and get ready to whip up some healthy and scrumptious homemade feline-friendly snacks.
+Baking wholesome cat treats from scratch is the perfect winter activity, like these recipes from Rover’s Kitty Kitchen:

 Not a baker?
 No problem.
-Treat your favorite feline to one of our top cat treats when he deserves a special reward.
+Treat your kitty to one of our favorite cat treats when they deserve a special reward.

 5. Brush those pearly whites

 C’mon, be honest: when was the last time you actually brushed your cat’s teeth?
-Proper dental hygiene is so important to your cat’s overall health, and yet it’s the one grooming task most frequently shirked by cat owners.
+Proper dental hygiene is important to your cat’s overall health, and yet it’s a grooming task frequently shirked by cat owners.

 6. Commit to cleaning the litter box…Every.
 Single.
 Day.

-For those of you who don’t relish being on poop scooping duty every day, may we suggest an automatic litter box?
-These magical contraptions come in a range of styles and prices to suit any judicious cat owner.
+For those of you who don’t relish being on poop scooping duty every day, may we suggest an automatic or robot litter box?
+These magical contraptions come in a range of styles and prices and just might make 2022 a little more pleasant for your whole household.

 7. Teach your cat a new trick

 Dogs aren’t the only ones who can learn to play fetch.
-Contrary to popular belief, cats can be trained to perform a number of impressive tricks like high fiving or coming on command.
-(Although certain breeds are more likely than others to embrace such lessons.)
+Cats can be trained to perform a number of impressive tricks like high-fiving or coming on command.
+(Certain breeds are more likely than others to embrace such lessons.)

 8. Get your cat microchipped

-Does your cat’s behavior frequently leave you scratching your head in bemused wonder?
+Does your cat’s behavior frequently leave you scratching your head?
 Yeah, us too.
-Cats are creatures of mystery—it’s what we love about them…and sometimes it’s what we don’t love about them. (“Again with the knocked over water glass?!
+Cats are creatures of mystery—it’s what we love about them!
+Sometimes, it’s also one of the more challenging aspects of being a cat parent. (“Again with the knocked over water glass?!
 C’mon!”)

-While we can’t possibly understand all the “why” of our cat’s puzzling behaviors, there’s a lot we can learn about the way they operate.
-A new year is the perfect opportunity to read up on your kitty’s quirks to better understand her.
-Check out your local library for cat behavior resources, read studies published online, or peruse the Rover blog—we have tons of articles that will help you decode your cat’s peculiar habits.
+While we can’t possibly understand all the “whys” of our cats’ puzzling behaviors, there’s a lot we can learn about the way they operate.
+A new year is a perfect opportunity to read up on your kitty’s quirks to better understand them.
+Check out your local library for cat behavior resources (here’s a list of our favorite books), read studies published online, or peruse the Rover blog—we have plenty of articles that will help you decode your cat’s peculiar habits, such as:

-While any of these cat-related resolutions are laudable, our number one goal for this year is to love on our cats as much as possible.
-Now that’s a New Year’s resolution we can get behind.
+While any of these cat-related resolutions are laudable, our number one goal for this year is to love on our cats as much as possible (and we’re pretty sure our cats won’t let us forget it).